george-hawkins/esp32-setup-material/docs/NOTES.md

 * `width=320, initial-scale=1` - has the same behavior.
 * `width=device-width, initial-scale=0.86, maximum-scale=3.0, minimum-scale=0.86` - this is the strangest looking `viewport` content that I tried (it comes from the MDN page linked to below) but it also has the same behavior.
 * `width=320` - looks good on iPhones and zooming is disabled, works on iPad too but everything looks oversized (i.e. it looks like the iPhone content scaled up to fit the wider iPad screen).
-* `width=720` - with 720 it looks good on iPad but on iPhones everything has been scaled down (so text etc. looks tiny) and it super zooms when the dialog opens (to the extent that you're left thinking the background has disappeared if it zooms in on a blank area).
+* `width=720` - with 720 it looks good on iPad but on iPhones, everything has been scaled down (so text etc. looks tiny) and it super zooms when the dialog opens (to the extent that you're left thinking the background has disappeared if it zooms in on a blank area).
-* `width=720, maximum-scale=1` - behaves like `width=720` on iPhones and looks worse that `width=720` on iPad (everything renders is 720 wide rectangle that is **not** scaled up to take advantage of the available space).
+* `width=720, maximum-scale=1` - behaves like `width=720` on iPhones and looks worse than `width=720` on iPad (everything renders is 720 wide rectangle that is **not** scaled up to take advantage of the available space).
 * `initial-scale=1, maximum-scale=1` - this suggestion is from MDN and finally gets us close to where we want to be, looks good on iPhone and iPad and disables zooming.
 * `width=device-width, maximum-scale=1` - ditto.
 * `width=device-width, initial-scale=1, maximum-scale=1` - ditto.

 So `maximum-scale=1` seems to get us closest to what we want.
-It does disable features that are useful, it disables zooming in on text fields (which would be nice if it weren't for the fact that things are left zoomed once the text field is gone) and it disables user pinching and zooming.
+It does disable useful features - it disables zooming in on text fields (which would be nice if it weren't for the fact that things are left zoomed once the text field is gone) and it disables user pinching and zooming.
 As you don't generally get pinching and zooming in a native app for lists and dialogs, this is OK for this setup but you could imagine scenarios where it would be an issue.
 It's hard to see that expanding on any of the other attempts would get you further, e.g. `width=x` where `x` was programmatically derived based on the device only stops zooming if the resulting scaling means that the 14px of the password field effectively becomes 16px (in which case you might as well have done this via CSS).
 Perhaps one could programmatically track the zooming that occurs when the dialog is shown and programmatically reverse the zoom once hidden.

 In the end, I went with the following as it feels closest to the original, simply adding an additional property to suppress zooming: